Areas of ExpertiseAlternative Dispute Resolution, Construction Law, Insolvency & Restructuring, Litigation & Dispute Resolution

 Involvement & Recognition

 Christopher was called to the New York State Bar in 1994 and the bar of Ontario in 1997.
-He is a member of the Canadian, American, and New York State Bar Associations.
+He has been a member of the Canadian, American, and New York State Bar Associations.

-He is Member of the London Court of International Arbitration.
-He is also a Member of the ADR Institute of Canada and holds its Q.Arb accreditation for domestic arbitrations.
+He has previously been a member of the London Court of International Arbitration.
+He has also been a member of the ADR Institute of Canada and held its Q.Arb. accreditation for domestic arbitrations.

-Christopher was reappointed in January 2019 for a further 2 year term as a member of the Real Estate Council of Ontario’s Discipline and Appeals Committees.
+Since 2019, Christopher has been reappointed as a member of the Real Estate Council of Ontario’s Discipline and Appeals Committees.
 The Discipline Committee hears complaints against real estate agents and brokers in Ontario and the Appeals Committee hears appeals from decisions of the Discipline Committee.

 Christopher is available to assist in arbitrations either as an arbitrator or as counsel in arbitral proceedings.